cjdbarlow/bedside-notebook/anaesthesia/pain/crps.md

 #Complex Regional Pain Syndrome

-Chronic pain condition defined by:
+Chronic neuroimmunological pain condition defined by:
 * Continuing pain that is **disproportionate** to any inciting event
 * Pain that is **regional**
 Not specific to a dermatome or peripheral nerve territory.